KPkoodit/Budjettisovellus/README.md

 * Modifying and removing expenses and categories
 * Viewing expenses in chart and filtering expenses by category
 * Viewing spending habits through graphs
+In documents folder, you can find a manual and documentation for the application in pdf format.

 ## Additional info
 Some functionalities (Ostoslista and Muistilista) of this version of the program have been removed from the front page because they require a paid API-key from OpenAi.
 Functionalities are still visible in the manual found under documents but they cannot be used anymore.